erieriF/FS2Scripts/README.md

 ## AdvantageGiver

-A script that gives you an advantage (lol)
+A script that gives you an advantage. (pretty straightforward) Created by Fire

-*created by vSRXc and Unknown*

 Features:
 * Increases critical hits.